technicalguru/backup/README.md

 transfers to remote backup locations.

 Features:
-full modular design
+* full modular design
-Comes with modules for:
+* Comes with modules for:
- filesystem backups
+  * Filesystem backups
- MySQL database backups
+  * MySQL database backups
- MySQL database backups from Kubernetes pods
+  * MySQL database backups from Kubernetes pods
- MySQL database backups from Docker containers
+  * MySQL database backups from Docker containers
- FTP transfer to remote backup location extendable by custom backup modules compression of backup files supports hourly, daily, weekly and monthly backups keeps archived versions of backups notification by email (other types can be plugged in) when errors occur
+  * FTP transfer to remote backup location
+* extendable by custom backup modules
+* GZIP compression of backup files (other types can be plugged in)
+* supports hourly, daily, weekly and monthly backups
+* keeps archived versions of backups
+* notification by email (other types can be plugged in) when errors occur

 # Installation and Configuration